anish-natekar/PicoW_Copter_docs/docs/source/index.rst

   :align: center
   :alt: PCB_Top_SMD

-Top view of PCB with SMD components mounted
+Top view of PCB with SMD components mounted (the Square through hole pads are used to indiacate GND and Circular through hole pads are for Bat+ or others)

 Testing
 =======